Policies and Procedures

 - sell your notes to an individual or commercial firm

 Occasionally, severe weather necessitates the cancellation of on- or off-campus classes and activities.
 The K-State website provides information about weather-related cancellations.
-View the Division of Continuing Education’s severe weather policy.
+View the K-State Global Campus severe weather policy.